Latticework

 How was this cohort chosen?

-Fair question.
-The list started from Dataroma's curated "super investors" list — a widely-referenced compilation of value-oriented and concentrated institutional managers maintained since 2003.
-We added a handful of well-known names that weren't on it (Duan Yongping, Druckenmiller, a few others) and stripped out filers without a meaningful concentrated 13F.
-There is real selection bias here: the cohort was chosen becausethese managers are interesting, and many were interesting because of historical performance.
-The site does not claim "clone these managers and beat the market."
+There is real selection bias in this kind of universe: the managers were chosen becausethey're interesting, and many became interesting because of historical performance.
+The site does notclaim “clone these managers and beat the market.”
 In fact the backtest table below shows the opposite: most underperform when cloned with the 45-day disclosure lag.
+Treat the data as research input, not a recipe.

-Backtest results
+Backtest results & vs SPY methodology

 63 of 76 backtested super-investors trail SPY when their 13F is cloned with the realistic 45-day disclosure lag.
 The reason isn't bad stock-picking; it's what 13Fs don't show (shorts, CDS, bonds, foreign listings, cash).